S3-individueel/portfolio/README.md

 ### how I plan to show this learning outcome in my project:

-For this project I'll be making a full stack application with a React frontend using TypeScript for some extra software quality.
-I choose React because it is generally the most used javascript-framework for frontend development.
+For this project I'll be making a full stack application with a React frontend for some extra software quality.
+I choose React because it is generally the most used javascript-framework for frontend development, so I found it useful to learn.
 Also I have some previous experience with VueJS and wanted to expand my knownledge by trying something slightly different.
+I opted to write React in TypeScript for extra software quality thanks to it's typed nature.
+This prevents unexpected errors and catches them before even building the project.
+I have virtually no experience with TypeScript.

-The web API will be build with ASP.NET Web API core, which we also use in the group-project and is thusly easier to learn over the course of the semester.
-The API is connected with an Azure hosted SQL database through Entity Framework core because it integrates nicely with ASP.NET.
+The web API will be build with ASP.NET Web API core, which we also use in the group-project and is thus easier to learn over the course of the semester.
+The API is connected with an Azure hosted SQL database through Entity Framework core (code-first) because it integrates nicely with ASP.NET.
+When using Entity Framework I've learned it can be fiddly with changes made to the models.
+New migrations might not be able to update the database properly and require a full database and migration sweep.

 To get a sense of what I have to built I made a few designs.
 The style is inspired by Reddit, since it's the inspiration structure of the project.